 As noted above, the Audit and Risk Committee is independent of management and provides valuable assurance and advice by reporting to the AA.
-The committee met on three occasions during 2014–15.
+The committee met on two occasions during 2015–16.

 The IGT and the Deputy IGT comprise the Remuneration Committee.
 The IGT has an enterprise agreement with non-SES employees under the Fair Work Act 2009.

 The IGT’s performance management system provides for performance being reviewed formally on an annual basis and informally on a six-monthly basis.
 The small office environment provides for regular and continual discussion of performance with staff.
-Since all staff report directly to the Deputy IGT and have direct involvement with the IGT, they are provided with ongoing informal feedback on their performance.
+Since all staff report directly to either the Deputy IGT or the General Manager, they have direct involvement with the IGT and are provided with ongoing informal feedback on their performance.

 Corporate planning and reporting is undertaken by the Executive throughout the year.

 The Deputy IGT as Chief Finance Officer (CFO) is responsible, with input from the IGT (as AA), for executive management of the portfolio budget statements and financial activities.
 Corporate governance, management and compliance reporting is completed as required and overseen by the CFO.

 As noted earlier, the IGT has a comprehensive SLA with the Treasury.
 Accordingly, financial and management activities, such as accounting preparation and processing, is undertaken by the Treasury.